 Now you can resume your usual Git workflow.
 You just need to make sure to track the

 .gitattributes file too.

-Simply add your file(s), commit and push as you’d normally do!
+Simply add your file(s), commit, and push as you’d normally do!

 Advanced use cases

 GitHub provides a Git LFS server that implements the Git LFS API which you can set up so that your binary files can be uploaded to a server that you administer.
-However, as of today, this is not in a “production ready state” and it is suggestedd to be used for testing only.
+However, as of today, this is not in a “production ready state” and it is suggested to be used for testing only.

-Store really large files
+Storing extremely large files

-If you’re hitting the limits of Git LFS, or only want to store one version of a file, object storage (e.g., such as the one on AWS S3) may be a better way to handling large files.
+If you’re hitting the limits of Git LFS, or only want to store one version of a file, object storage (e.g., such as the one on AWS S3) may be a better way to handle large files.